In-person Worship FAQ

 Do I have to wear a mask?

-As of Sunday June 20, based on Gov. Cuomo’s latest announcement, The Salvation Army has updated their mask guidelines for in-person worship.
+As of Sunday, June 20, 2021, based on former Gov. Cuomo’s latest announcement, The Salvation Army has updated its mask guidelines for in-person worship.

 Can my unvaccinated children sit with me in the masks optional section?